burgess01/PerformanceMetrics/writing/reflection.md

 number of CPUs, number of CPU cores, the amount of physical memory and, if possible, details about, for instance, the CPU scheduler and the memory allocator.

-### Identify and explain at least three performance trends that are evident in your data set.
+### Identify and explain at least three performance trends that are evident in your data set

 TODO: identify and explain the performance trends in the following subsections